25.0 MB (1.7 MB compressed)

 JEAN-DENIS LAREDO / ISM / SCIENCE PHOTO LIBRARY JEAN-DENIS LAREDO / ISM / SCIENCE PHOTO LIBRARY

-Fibrous dysplasia of the humerus (upper arm bone) and radius (forearm bone), X-ray.
-This is an extremely rare developmental abnormality with no known cause, which results in solid bone being replaced with weaker fibrous material (darker grey areas).
+Fibrous dysplasia of the skull, X-ray.
+This is an extremely rare developmental abnormality with no known cause.
+It results in solid bone being replaced with weaker fibrous material (darker grey).
 Symptoms include aching and tender bones with a tendency to fracture easily.
 It can be monostotic (affecting only one bone, known as Jaffe-Lichtenstein disease) or polyostotic (affecting several bones independently), with the most severe form being known as McCune-Albright Syndrome.

 Model release not required.
 Property release not required.